-John Ross, CEO at Test Prep Insight, a US-based online education company offering exam test prep reviews, says that more often than not website optimization is like walking in the dark – you’re unsure where you’re going.
+John Ross, CEO at Test Prep Insight, a US-based online education company offering exam test prep reviews, says that more often than not website conversion rate optimization is like walking in the dark – you’re unsure where you’re going.
 This can be changed by using heat maps.
-John built two separate landing pages with inverse layouts and ran a heat map test after thousands of visitors entered the page to see where they clicked, scrolled, and droped off the page.
-Thanks to the insights collected they came up with the idea to create a page that would combine elements from both variants and decided to run another test.
-The results were fabulous – the initial session duration prior to the redesign was 1 minute 6 seconds, after implementing the changes it has increased to 1 minute and 53 seconds.
-It was well-worth the effort.
+John built two separate landing pages with inverse layouts and ran a heat map test after thousands of users had visited the page to see where they clicked, scrolled, and dropped off the page.
+Thanks to the insights collected, they came up with the idea to create a page that would combine elements from both variants and decided to run another test.
+The results were fabulous – the initial session duration prior to the redesign was 1 minute 6 seconds, which increased to 1 minute and 53 secondsafter implementing the changes.
+Well worth the effort.

 Source: Test Prep Insight

-#4 9% higher conversion rate thanks to improving the content layout
+#4 A 9% higher conversion rate thanks to improving the content layout

-Alex Willen, Owner at e-commerce store Cooper’s Treats, shares yet another impressive heat map result.
+Alex Willen, owner of the e-commerce store Cooper’s Treats, shares yet another impressive heat map result.

-When Alex first set up the web heatmap, he was surprised to see that people were scrolling all the way to the footer and clicking on “Our Mission”.
+When Alex first set up a web heat map, he was surprised to see that people were scrolling all the way to the footer and clicking on “Our Mission”.
 As the Cooper’s Treats team found out, people who read the mission webpage were 14% more likely to place an order than those who went straight to product pages.
-They understood that their target customer was interested in company values, and so, they moved the “Our Mission” link right to the top menu.
+They understood that their target customer was interested in company values, so they moved the “Our Mission” link right to the top menu.

 The results?
 After 30 days, the conversion rate grew by 9%.
-Also, visits to the "Our Mission" page increased by over 200%, with those clicking through more likely to finalize their purchase.
+Also, visits to the "Our Mission" page increased by over 200%, with those clicking through more likely to finalize their purchases.

 Source: Cooper’s Treats

-Hopefully, by now you’re ready to roll up your sleeves and see how setting up a heat map can also help your business!
-Before you jump all in, however, a few words on how you should analyze your heat maps to make sure you can achieve the tangible results you’ve seen in this section.
+Hopefully by now you’re ready to roll up your sleeves and see how setting up a heat map can also help your business.
+Before you dive in, however, a few words on how you should analyze your heat maps to make sure you can achieve the tangible results you’ve read about in this section.

-How to make sure you properly analyze your heat map
+How to make sure you properly analyze your heat maps

-Time to dive in and discuss how you can analyze your heat maps.
+Time to discuss how to analyze your heat maps.
 Below are a few steps you should follow to ensure you’re reading them properly and drawing the right conclusions.

-Assuming you’ve previously selected a few pages and set up your heatmap on them, you should focus your heatmap analysis on:
+Assuming you’ve previously selected a few pages and set up heat maps on them, you should focus your analysis on:

-- Heatmap colors.
-As mentioned earlier, areas that get the most engagement are marked with “hot” colors, such as red, orange, and yellow.
-That’s where you should place the crucial elements and information you want to get noticed.
-On the other end of the spectrum are “greens” and “blues”, which show where people don’t look at all.
+- Heat map colors.- as mentioned earlier, areas that get the most engagement are marked with “hot” colors such as red, orange, and yellow.
+That’s where you should place the critical elements and information that you want to get noticed.
+On the other end of the spectrum are greens and blues, which show where people don’t look at all.

-Clicks.
-A tool like LiveSession lets you see both heatmap colors and clicks for each site in one view.
-By looking at your heatmap results, ask yourself:
+Clicks - a heat map tool like LiveSession lets you see both heat map colors and clicks for each site in one view.
+By looking at your heat map results, ask yourself:

 - Where do people click the most?
-Are any of the elements unclickable?
+Are any of them non-clickable elements?

 - Are there any rage clicks?
-If so, high chances are you have an error on your site which is hurting your usability immensely!
+If so, chances are you have an error on your site which is hurting your usability immensely.

-- Scrolls.
-Where do people stop scrolling?
-Are there any products or CTAs you’d like to get noticed in the ‘cold’ parts of your webpage?
+- Scrolls- where do people stop browsing down to?
+Are there any products or CTAs that you’d like to get noticed in the “cold” parts of your webpage?

-Before you jump all in though, there’s also one thing you must be aware of – avoiding bias.
-Heatmaps tell you a ton about how people interact with your site, but they might not be able to tell you why.
-That’s why you should supplement your insights with data from other software – we dive into this below.
+Before you jump all in though, there’s also one more thing you must be aware of – avoiding bias.
+Heat maps tell you a ton about how people interact with your site, but they might not be able to tell you why.
+That’s why you should supplement your insights with data from other software, which is what we will get into below.